willyweather/slate/source/index.html.md

 ]
 ```

-Returns an array of brief summaries, each being for a location provided in request.
+Returns an array of brief weather and observational summaries, each being for a location provided in request.
+Each summary contains a weather forecast ()precis, min temperature, max temperature) as well as observational temperature.

 ### Request